-Post stating point wise differences between LVM and LVM2 explained.
-This is one of the frequently asked question for Linux interview.
+Post stating point-wise differences between LVM and LVM2 explained.
+This is one of the frequently asked questions for the Linux interview.

-One of the frequently asked Linux interview question is ‘what is difference between LVM and LVM2?’ to which most of the candidates flanks.
-In this article we will be discussing about this question.
+One of the frequently asked Linux interview questions is ‘what is the difference between LVM and LVM2?’ to which most of the candidate’s flanks.
+In this article, we will be discussing this question.

-First of all what is LVM?
-LVM is logical volume manager.
-It is widely used volume manager in Linux and Unix like VxVM (Veritas volume manager).
-As a sysadmin you must be knowing all tasks which can be done in LVM but not theoretical question like difference between LVM and LVM2.
+First of all, what is LVM?
+LVM is a logical volume manager.
+It is a widely used volume manager in Linux and Unix like VxVM (Veritas volume manager).
+As a sysadmin, you must be knowing all tasks which can be done in LVM but not a theoretical question like the difference between LVM and LVM2.

 LVM and LVM2 are two different versions of LVM.
-Obviously LVM2 being latest.
-Their differences can be identified in terms of their functions, services offered, availability etc. Lets see one by one :
+Obviously, LVM2 being the latest.
+Their differences can be identified in terms of their functions, services offered, availability, etc. Let’s see one by one :

 LVM2 has backward compatibility with LVM.
-It has same command modules and infrastructure like LVM with enhanced features.
-LVM being previous version dont have compatibility with LVM2 features.
+It has the same command modules and infrastructure like LVM with enhanced features.
+LVM being the previous version don’t have compatibility with LVM2 features.

 Size limits :

-Different size limits are increased in new LVM2.
-Maximum file system/device size was capped to 2TB in LVM whereas its 16TB(32-bit CPU) & 8EB (64 bit CPU) in LVM2.
+Different size limits are increased in the new LVM2.
+The maximum file system/device size was capped to 2TB in LVM whereas its 16TB(32-bit CPU) & 8EB (64 bit CPU) in LVM2.